petrokvitka/amulet_anomaly_detection/README.md

 To start the training an audio file or a directory with audio files is required.
 Provide the path to it with the parameter `--input_file` or `input_dir` correspondingly.
 All other parameters are optional.

+The example output can be seen in the [new_test](./new_test) directory.

 To start the prediction of the bearing state, or in another words to detect anomalies in a sound file, the parameter `--predict_file` should be used to provide the path to the test audio file.
 If the anomaly detection takes place not right after the training, the path to a trained model, the corresponding scaler for data preprocessing and the anomaly limit should be provided as well using parameters `--trained_model`, `--scaler`, `--anomaly_limit`.

-Example of the output.
-Anstatt 3 parameter nur path zu dem trainierten Model geben.

 Another useful parameters that could be often used are the `--output_dir` to set the path for savind the output files, `--epochs` to specify the number of epochs for the training, `--silent` to not print the output to the terminal, but only to the log file.